- About Us

 - Support KWS

-Kimberton Waldorf School is located near the village of Kimberton, three miles southwest of Phoenixville in Chester County.
+Kimberton Waldorf School is located near the village of Kimberton, three miles southwest of Phoenixville borough, in Chester County.

 Street Address: 410 West Seven Stars Road, Phoenixville, PA 19460

 From Philadelphia: Take the Schuylkill Expressway (Rt.
 76) west toward Valley Forge; take exit 327 Mall Boulevard in King of Prussia, bearing right onto Mall Blvd; turn right onto North Gulph Road and continue past the Valley Forge Convention Center; then continue on Rt.
 23 west through Valley Forge National Park and into Phoenixville.
 Continue through Phoenixville until reaching the intersection with Rt.
 113; this is at a traffic light, and a McDonald's restaurant will be on your right.
 Turn left onto 113 south; count five traffic lights while continuing for about 1.5 miles and then turn to the right at the fifth light onto Kimberton Road.
 (Woodbridge Manor will be on the right of 113 at this point).
 Turn right at the second road onto West Seven Stars Road, go one mile until you cross French Creek on a covered bridge.
 The school will then be on your right.
 For Admissions, turn right immediately after the bridge entering the first driveway on the right.
 For the High School continue up the hill to the third drive on the right.